michael105/minilib/doc/minilib.md

 fprintfs       int fprintfs( FILE* F, char *fmt, ...);

-               prints formatted to the stream F.only %s and %c are recognized.no mini_buf needed, so using fprintfs instead of fprintf can save some sections / bytes.
+               prints formatted and unbuffered output to the stream F. only %s and %c are recognized.
+              no mini_buf or globals are used, so using fprintfs instead of fprintf can save some sections / bytes.
                (src/fprintfs.c: 10)

-fprints        #define fprints(F,str) write(fileno(F),str,strlen(str))
+fprints        #define fprints(F,...) dprints(fileno(F),__VA_ARGS__,0)

-               print the string(s) supplied as arg(s) to stream (include/prints.h: 24)
+               print the string(s) supplied as arg(s) to stream this macro has an variable argument count.
+               (include/prints.h: 27)

 fwrites        #define fwrites(fd,str) write(fd,str,sizeof(str))

                write the constant str to fd.
 Computes length with sizeof(str) at compile time.
-               (include/prints.h: 58)
+               (include/prints.h: 88)

 getbrk         static long getbrk();